 - Requester name

-- First line of the last successful reply between the agent assigned to the ticket and the requester (for chat and messaging).
+Last message is the first line of the last successful reply between the agent assigned to the ticket and the requester.

 Here are a few examples: